Email FacebookTwitterMenu burgerClose thin

 • Regular Payment Annuity: You purchase your annuity with regular payments over time.

 • Period Certain Annuity: Otherwise known as a fixed-term annuity.
-You receive fixed payments for a defined period of time.
+You receive fixed payments for a defined period.

-• Single Life Annuities: You receive fixed payments for the rest of your life.
+• Single Life Annuity: You receive fixed payments for the rest of your life.

-• Qualified Employee Annuities: You receive payments through an annuity purchased by your employer.
+• Qualified Employee Annuity: You receive payments through an annuity purchased by your employer.

-• Tax-Sheltered Annuities: You receive payments through an annuity purchased by your employer if your employer is a tax-exempt organization.
+• Tax-Sheltered Annuity: You receive payments through an annuity purchased by your employer if your employer is a tax-exempt organization.

 An annuity is a contract that issues you a regular payment over a fixed period of years.
 They’re most often used in retirement, as products that give you money each month for the rest of your life.
 If you buy an annuity worth $1 million, you can make a significant amount of money back on this purchase, but exactly how much can range widely.
 The total amount you can earn depends on the factors in your annuity contract.